 Trees offer way more than just adding a glamorous look to Mother Nature.
 We need trees to prevent, eliminate, and reduce the effects of climate change.
 Trees also provide food and medicine, economic opportunities, clean the air, and help to prevent soil and water pollution.
 All these are a few benefits that the inhabitants of the Earth reap from trees.

 It is thus quite essential for all outdoor lovers to learn a few tricks here and there on how to identify trees quickly.
 This could prove quite complicated and strenuous at first, but you can learn with time.
 It is crucial, especially for survival purposes or just a new hobby you can pick up to spice up your outdoor activities.

 Here is a list of a few trees that can easily be identified and can be quite useful for food, medicine or just for firewood.

-Ash trees have tall and straight stems making them excellent lumbar and timber producers for furniture and many other objects made from wood.
+Ash trees have tall and straight stems, making them excellent lumber and timber producers for furniture and many other objects made from wood.
 Ash trees are opposite branching and have leaves that look like hickory leaves – many long and narrow leaves with serrated edges that grow on the same stalk.